First-Timer’s Guide to Berlin

 Visit Mauerpark’s Sunday flea market.

 During our last brunch in Berlin, we started talking to this local.
-I asked what he suggested we do before we leave and he immediately said go to Mauerpark (Wall Park) on Sunday where they have an amazing flea market, open air karaoke, and positive vibes.
-I got some really great souvenirs from here and, luckily for my pockets, we gave ourselves a time limit.
+I asked what he suggested we do before we leave, and he immediately said to go to Mauerpark (Wall Park) on Sunday, where there is a fantastic flea market, open-air karaoke, and positive vibes.
+I got some great souvenirs from here, and luckily, for my pockets, we set a time limit for ourselves.

 Liked it?
 Pin it!